carpentries/carpentries.org-archive/_posts/2024/11/2024-11-07-czi-aph-recap-blog.md

 4. As the host, starting the workshop each day with introductions of the Instructors and helpers, setting expectations (how to ask questions, when lunch break will be, etc.), and reviewing the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#code-of-conduct-summary-view) was a good way to lead into the workshop and ensure everyone was starting on the same page.

 5. Things that I learned from Instructors that seem small but extremely helpful were
- - including Instructor, Helper, or Host (depending on your role) as an extension of your Zoom name.
+ - including Instructor, helper, or host (depending on your role) as an extension of your Zoom name.
  - using the green check and red x react buttons in Zoom to gauge the room (especially with learners off camera).
 This was proven more effective than asking an open-ended question.
  - open breakout rooms for each helper at the beginning of the workshop so that they are readily available for anyone who needs additional help.